- Published on

 }

-1. The function begins with an array-like expression [1e7] + -1e3 + -4e3 + -8e3 + -1e11.
-This is a shorthand way of creating an array with a single element, where the element itself is a sum of several negative exponents of 10.
+[1e7] + -1e3 + -4e3 + -8e3 + -1e11.
+This is a shorthand way of creating an array with a single element, where the element itself is a sum of several negative exponents of 10. - The array is then converted to a string representation using

-3. The replace() method is called on the string representation of the array with the regular expression /[018]/g.
-This regular expression matches any occurrence of the digits 0, 1, or 8.
+replace()method is called on the string representation of the array with the regular expression/[018]/g.
+This regular expression matches any occurrence of the digits 0, 1, or 8. - For each matched digit, the provided callback function

-5. Within the callback function, a random value is generated using crypto.getRandomValues(new Uint8Array(1)).
+crypto.getRandomValues(new Uint8Array(1)).
 This method is part of the Web Cryptography API and returns cryptographically strong random values.
-Here, it generates a single random byte.
+Here, it generates a single random byte. - The generated random byte is then bitwise-ANDed with a bitmask

-6. The generated random byte is then bitwise-ANDed with a bitmask (15 >> (c / 4)) to extract the relevant bits.
+(15 >> (c / 4))to extract the relevant bits.
 This bitmask is created based on the current matched digit (c) divided by 4.
-It effectively determines the number of bits to keep from the generated random byte.
+It effectively determines the number of bits to keep from the generated random byte. - The bitwise XOR operation

-7. The bitwise XOR operation ^ is used to toggle the bits of the currently matched digit (c) with the extracted bits from the random byte.
+^is used to toggle the bits of the currently matched digit (c) with the extracted bits from the random byte. - Finally, the resulting value is converted to a hexadecimal string using

 Example usage: